 Studies Show That Gardening Can Reduce the Risk Of Dementia, Depression, and Improve Memory

-Anyone who has spent any real time in a garden can tell you that after a few hours with their hands in the dirt, they are rejuvenated and refreshed.
-Now, recent studies into the effects of gardening on mental health are taking huge steps towards proving, scientifically, that these improvements are not just a product of the placebo effect.
+Any gardener can tell you that after a few hours with their hands in the dirt, they are rejuvenate and refresh.
+Now, recent studies into the effects of gardening on mental health are taking huge steps toward.
+Scientifically, proving that these improvements are not just a product of the placebo effect.
 And now, the science can back it up.
-Making the decision to add a garden area to your out-door living space may play a crucial role in preventing many of the crippling ailments which seem to accompany aging.
+Making the decision to add a garden may play a crucial role in preventing crippling ailments.

 Gardening and Dementia

 Some research suggests that gardening can help lower the risk of developing dementia.
-In two separate studies, researchers followed people in their 60s and 70s for up to 16 years.
-Their observations, respectively, concluded that those who gardened regularly had a 36% and 47% lower risk of dementia than non-gardeners, even when a range of other health factors were taken into account.
+In two separate studies, researchers follow people in their 60s and 70s for up to 16 years.
+Their observations, conclude that those who garden regularly had a 36% and 47% lower risk of dementia.
+Compare to non-gardeners, even when a range of other health factors were taken into account.

-Although the results are far from definitive, they suggest that the combination of physical and mental activity involved in gardening may have a positive influence on the mind.
+The results suggest that the physical and mental activity involve in gardening may have a positive influence.

-And for people who are already experiencing mental decline, even just walking in a garden may be therapeutic.
-Many residential homes across the nation which are designed to house people with dementia, now have “wander” or “memory” gardens on their grounds.
-These gardens are designed for residents with Alzheimer’s disease or other cognitive problems, allowing them to walk through them without getting lost.
+For people who are experiencing mental decline, walking in a garden may be therapeutic.
+Many homes which are design to house people with dementia, now have “wander” or “memory” gardens on their grounds.
+These gardens are design for residents with Alzheimer’s disease, allowing them to walk through them without getting lost.
 The sights, smells, and sounds of the garden are said to promote relaxation and reduce stress.

 Gardening and Depression

-One of many scientific studies conducted on the subject happened in Norway.
-The study looked at a group of people who had been diagnosed with depression, persistent low mood, or “bipolar II disorder” .
+One of many scientific studies conducte on the subject happen in Norway.
+The study look at a group of people who had been diagnose with depression, persistent low mood, or “bipolar II disorder” .
 For the study, the participants spent six hours a week growing flowers and vegetables in gardens.
 The results were clear.
-After three months, half of the participants had experienced a measurable improvement in their depression symptoms.
-What’s more, their mood continued to improve three months after the gardening program ended.
-Some scientists suggest that it is simply the novelty of gardening to subjects which produced the results.
+After three months, half of the participants had experience a measurable improvement in their depression symptoms.
+What’s more, their mood continue to improve three months after the gardening program end.
+Some scientists suggest that it is simply the novelty of gardening to subjects which produce the results.
 However, some experts have a much more radical explanation for how gardening might ease depression; Bacteria.

-Christopher Lowry, Ph.D., an assistant professor of integrative physiology at the University of Colorado at Boulder, has been injecting mice with Mycobacterium vaccae, a harmless bacteria commonly found in soil, and has found that they increase the release and metabolism of serotonin in parts of the brain that control cognitive function and mood — much like serotonin-boosting antidepressant drugs do.
+Christopher Lowry, Ph.D., an assistant professor at the University of Colorado at Boulder, has been injecting mice with Mycobacterium vaccae, a harmless bacteria commonly found in soil.
+He has found that they increase the release and metabolism of serotonin in parts of the brain that control cognitive function and mood.

 Now, it is important to note that exposure to such bacteria is in no way a replacement for taking a prescription anti-depressant.
-It merely suggests that a large part of the reason we, as a society, are experiencing depression at higher and higher rates is that we are no longer exposed to these helpful bacteria borne of putting our hands in soil.
-Simplified: when our society was less developed, the majority of people spent at least some portion of their time digging in the dirt or touching soil, which exposed them to these bacteria.
-In modern times, the majority of people don’t make contact with soil and thus don’t make contact with the Mycobacterium vaccae we used to, and this may be a contributing factor to depression.
+Suggesting that the main reason we are experiencing depression is that we are no longer expose to these bacteria.
+Simply out: when our society was less developed, the majority of people spent time digging in the dirt or touching soil, exposing them to bacteria.
+In modern times, the majority of people don’t make contact with soil and thus don’t make contact with the Mycobacterium vaccae we used to.

 (for further reading on bacteria and mental health, read this blog by Naomi Sachs on TLN: “Its in the Dirt, Bacteria in soil may make us happier, smarter“

-As further evidence of a causal relationship between gardening and mental health, one can observe the rapid growth and implementation of gardening as a therapy to help those in mental distress.
-NPR touched on the subject in their article titled, “Can Gardening Help Troubled Minds Heal?” which discusses a program in Hawaii called Pacific Quest which uses gardening to help troubled teens.
+One can observe the rapid growth and implementation of gardening as a therapy to help those in mental distress.
+NPR touched on the subject in their article titled, “Can Gardening Help Troubled Minds Heal?” which discusses a program in Hawaii.
+It’s called Pacific Quest which uses gardening to help troubled teens.
 In the program, the teens raise a garden, from seedling to dinner plate with little to no involvement with the staff.
-This allows the teens to problem solve for themselves, build interpersonal relationships, and overcome mental barriers by emotionally engaging them.
+This allows the teens to problem solve for themselves, and overcome mental barriers by emotionally engaging them.
 And the results are proving to be incredibly positive for teens who go through the program.

-Beyond that program, gardening is being utilized in a myriad of unexpected places such as detention facilities, mental health hospitals, veterans homes and more.
+Beyond that program, gardening is being utilize in a myriad of unexpect places such as detention facilities, mental health hospitals, veterans homes and more.
 This growth in horticulture therapy is a product of continued success when using gardening as a therapeutic tool.

-Although there can be no absolutely conclusive proof that gardening improves mental health, it is extremely difficult to ignore the results which keep repeating themselves across the nation.
-Gardening focuses the mind, it relieves the incredibly harmful “attention fatigue” which is a result of prolonged exposure to screens, it improves motor function, reduces stress, and promotes over all well being.
-Whether it is the bacterium which seems to boost serotonin production, or simply the joy and sense of accomplishment of watching a seed grow into a fully formed plant, gardening is proving to be a simple step that anyone can take to reduce their risk of common mental health ailments and increase the quality of life.
+Although there can be no absolutely conclusive proof that gardening improves mental health, it is extremely difficult to ignore the results.
+Gardening focuses the mind, it relieves the incredibly harmful “attention fatigue” which is a result of prolonge exposure to screens.
+It also improves motor function, reduces stress, and promotes over all well being.
+It can be the bacterium which seems to boost serotonin production.
+Or it can the joy and sense of accomplishment of watching a seed grow into a fully form plant.
+In conclusion, gardening is proving simple steps anyone can take to reduce their risk of mental health ailments.